heiglandreas/HybridAuth/README.md

 [![Latest Stable Version](https://poser.pugx.org/org_heigl/hybridauth/v/stable.png)](https://packagist.org/packages/org_heigl/hybridauth)
 [![Stories in Ready](https://badge.waffle.io/heiglandreas/HybridAuth.png?label=ready)](https://waffle.io/heiglandreas/HybridAuth)

-Use the HybridAuth-Library to create an absolute lightweight Authentication-Layer for your ZendFramework2-App
+Use the SocialConnect-Library to create an absolute lightweight Authentication-Layer for your ZendFramework3-App

-You can login with all [supported SocialNetwork-Logins](http://hybridauth.sourceforge.net/userguide.html).
+You can login with all [supported SocialNetwork-Logins](https://github.com/SocialConnect/auth).
 The network and a user-object holding id, name, mail and language will be stored in the session.
 If you already have SocialNetwork users in your application you can use these to authorize your users.